Fighting Speeding Tickets – Before Court

 Drivers need to fight speeding tickets to:

-Drivers need to fight the ticket to do everything possible to keep the ticket off your insurance, to save your points and keep your driving record clear.
+Drivers need to do everything possible to keep the ticket off the insurance, to save the points and keep their driving record clear.

 The first step in fighting any traffic ticket is to take the ticket to the court and request a court date.